|

 Terminal Security

-There are security checkpoints for all vehicles entering the airport complex and a security check for everyone entering the terminal building.
+As a passenger, you always feel very safe inside the Istanbul Airport.
+There are security checkpoints for all vehicles entering the complex and a security check for everyone entering the terminal building.

 (Nowadays when I enter an airport in the US without going through a security check, I feel like something’s missing!)

-In light of the extra security, you might want to be sure to get to the airport 3 hours before an international flight.
+There are armed security guards throughout the area, keeping an eye on everything.
+In light of the extra security, you might want to be sure to get there 3 hours before an international flight.

 There is a security check to enter the building, then passport control, and another security check before entering the gate area.